Matthew 8

 [8] However answering, the centurion said, Lord, I am not worthy that Thou should come under my roof; but only say the word, and my slave will be healed.

-Comments Matthew 8:8 The centurion shows himself as humble and having simple and honest faith.
-Do not think that you deserve something; just come with simple faith.
+Comments Matthew 8:8 The centurion shows himself humble and having simple and honest faith.
+Do not think that you deserve anything; just come with simple faith.
 You enter the throne of the Father when you come with a humble heart.

 [9] For I also am a man under authority, having under myself soldiers, I appoint; and I say to this, Go, and he goes; and to another, Come, and he comes; and to my servant, Do this, and he does it.